Adopting Product Line Engineering in Your Organization

 For any technology that asks an organization to change the way it does business, organizational adoption (the processes and steps needed to introduce and successfully use the technology) becomes an issue.

 A prerequisite for successful adoption is clear motivation.
-Many organizations adopt product line engineering because they have encountered the "wall" where their engineering capability is swamped by the engineering complexity of their portfolio.
+Many organizations adopt Product Line Engineering (PLE) because they have encountered the "wall" where their engineering capability is swamped by the engineering complexity of their portfolio.
 For these organizations, changing the way of doing business is a matter of survival, which is highly motivating.
-Other organizations move to Product Line Engineering (PLE) for competitive advantage or to increase their bottom line.
+Other organizations move to PLE, and establish a PLE Factory, for competitive advantage or to increase their bottom line.
 These organizations are surviving, and here the improvement goals should be made explicit and socialized among the technical staff and management, so that everyone understands the purpose of the disruption and can track its progress.

 Successful organizational adoption of PLE often involves three stages or tiers, shown in the illustration.